glencbz/notes/unit-3/databases/sql_setup.md

 CREATE DATABASE
 ```

 The semicolon is important!
+Without it, the command won't run.
 Be sure to always end your SQL queries and commands with semicolons.

 Now let's _use_ that database we just created: